-Style isn’t innate.
-It’s cultivated over a lifetime.
+My living room looks over the span of almost 20 years.
+Style isn't innate.
+It's cultivated over a lifetime.
 Like a bonsai or a bunion.

 The reason rooms designed by professional interior designers or decorators look so good is what they do is really, REALLY hard.
 And it takes years of practice.